metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-FileSystemPath.md

 ### -UserProfile

-Checks if the path leads to user profile
+Checks if the path leads to user profile.
+When specified, for path to be reported as valid it must lead to user profile.

 ```yaml
 Type: System.Management.Automation.SwitchParameter